govau/cf-example-staticfile/README.md

 CircleCI is following this project, and so will auto build it whenever there is a change.

 CircleCI will test each change regardless of the branch it is on.
-Whenever a change is made on the `master`, branch it will also deploy it to cloud.gov.au's Y cloud.
+Whenever a change is made on the `master` branch it will also deploy it to cloud.gov.au's Y cloud.

 The password of the user has been set in an environment variable in CircleCI (`CF_PASSWORD`).